 Tuesday, April 14, 2020, 11 am EDT

 As the complexity of therapeutic targets continues to evolve, more efficient and predictive identification of pertinent antibody candidates becomes increasingly valuable.
-Incorporating state-of-the-art, high-resolution discovery and characterization tools like the Berkeley Lights platform into discovery workflows enables rapid and reliable selection of lead candidates more effectively than traditional techniques.
+Incorporating state-of-the-art, high-resolution discovery and antibody characterization tools like the Berkeley Lights platform into discovery workflows enables rapid and reliable selection of lead candidates more effectively than traditional techniques.
 Elucidating function early during screening and development can enhance candidate triage, as opposed to relying on brute-force methods to characterize large panels containing primarily non-functional clones.
 Optimization of the discovery platform using the Beacon instrument and case studies will be outlined.

 Colby A. Souders, Ph.D., Chief Scientific Officer, Abveris